LRudL/pollux/README.md

 ![image](https://github.com/user-attachments/assets/e10386e5-8a6f-43ba-b190-7a1026c0772d)

+ABOVE: "latest" refers to our finetuned model. "expert" is Duncan's answers.

 We created DuncanBench, a benchmark of 10 economics questions where we might want Duncan’s input.
 The questions and comparison can be found [here](https://github.com/LRudL/pollux/blob/main/datasets/duncanbench/comparison.json).